-If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2022.
+If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2023.

 ADMISSION

 Require Recommend Require for Some Consider if Submitted Not Used

+X

-SAT or ACT x
+SAT or ACT

 ACT Only

 SAT Only

-SAT and SAT Subject Tests or ACT
+SAT and SAT Subject Tests or

 SAT Subject Tests

-SAT or ACT х

-ACT Only

-SAT Only

-SAT and SAT Subject Tests or ACT

-SAT Subject Tests

-orti odojeće resis 1 l

-С8В If your institution will make use of the A indicate which ONE of the following app • • • • • • • • • • • • • • • • • • • • • please
+C8B If your institution will make use of --------------------------------------- ----

 ACT with writing required

-• .

 ACT with writing recommended

-ACT with or without writing accepted X
+Х ACT with or without writing accepted

-C8B If your institution will make use of the Sa indicate which ONE of the following app • • • • • • • • • • • • • • • • • • • • • olease
+C8B If your institution will make use of

 SAT with Essay component required

-SAT with Essay component recommende ed
+SAT with Essay component recommended

-SAT with or without Essay component ac ccepted х
+Х SAT with or without Essay component accepted

-•

-C8C Please indicate how your institution will use the SAT or ACT essay component; check a all that apply.
+C8C Please indicate how your

-SAT essay ACT essay

 For admission

 For placement

 For advising

 In place of an application essay

-2000

-As a validity check on the application pro ocess
+As a validity check on the

+application process

 No college policy as of now

 Not using essay component

+SAT essay ACT essay

-C8D In addition, does your institution use ap plicants' test scores for ac ademic advising?
+C8D In addition, does your institution use applicants' test scores for academic advising?

-Yes 1
+Yes

-ł

 No

-C8E Latest date by which SAT or ACT scores of Latest date by which SAT Subject Test sc
+C8E Latest date by which SAT or ACT scores must be received for fall-term admission

+Latest date by which SAT Subject Test scores must be received for fall-term admission

+· · · · · · · · · · · · · · · · · · ·

-C8F If necessary, use this space to clarify you recommended for some students, or if t
+C8F If necessary, use this space to clarify your test

+policies (e.g., if tests are recommended for some

-C8G Please indicate which tests your instituti on uses for placement (e. .g., state tests):
+C8G Please indicate which tests your

+institution uses for placement (e.g.,

+state tests):

-SAT 1
+SAT

-ACT 1
+ACT

-1

-SAT Subject Tests 1
+SAT Subject Tests

-AP 1
+AP

 CLEP

-Institutional Exam 1
+Institutional Exam

 State Exam (specify):